goosst/wesite/goosstblog/content/en/docs/Home Automation/hass_laptop.md

 This page is to document the steps starting from a fresh linux install and setting up homeassistant, mqtt and ebusd.

 It starts with a fresh install of a debian buster based OS.
-The guide works on [crunchbangplusplus](https://www.crunchbangplusplus.org/), installed on an (old) laptop with i386 processor; [armbian](https://www.armbian.com/) running on a tinkerboard
+The guide works on [crunchbangplusplus](https://www.crunchbangplusplus.org/), installed on an (old) laptop with i386 processor; works on [armbian](https://www.armbian.com/) running on a tinkerboard.
-).

 Quite some additional python and other packages are specific for my installation, they can be left out to suit your needs.

 # Remote access